markmccoid/myCodeDocs/docs/reactnative/react-native-svg.md

 ### Animating the Stroke

-This is a mind fuck, so it is easier to just follow some rules instead of trying to envision what is happening with the offset and dash array.
+This is a mind fuck, so it is easier to just follow some rules instead of trying to envision what is happening with the offset and dash array, but I will also try to explain how to wrap your head around what is happening.

 - **strokeDasharray** - This is the length of the dash and optionally the length of the space between dashes.  if you pass a single number, the dash and space will be the same length.
 That is what we want to animate the stroke.

 - **strokeDashoffset**- The offset of the dash/spaces.
 When this is zero, the dash takes up all of the circle.
 When it is equal to the Circumference, the space takes "shows".
 Meaning you don't see anything.

   > IMPORTANT: The offset works COUNTER CLOCKWISE.
 So a positive offset moves the dash COUNTER CLOCKWISE!!
+  >
+  > This means that as we move from 0 to the Circumference of the circle, it looks like the dash is being removed counter clockwise.
+  >
+  > And that is why, if we want to to look like it is empty and filling Clockwise, we go from the Circumference to Zero.

 **strokeDashoffset = 0**